cwendorf/EASI/B-Tutorials/Independent/README.md

 ### Overview of this Example

-The **Independent** files analyze an example of a two-group between-subjects design (independent-groups).
+The **Independent** files analyze an example of a two-group between-subjects (independent-groups) design (from Wendorf, 2019).
 These analyses include the following:

 - Analyses of Mutiple Groups (equivalent to one-sample analyses for each level of a factor)
 - Analyses of Group Differences (equivalent to a comparison analysis of two levels of a factor)